MiniFate/MiniFate/_chapters/00-outline.md

 > {NakaPlayer} has an idea.
 > He use a fate point to **Create an aspect**: `The Magistrate Knows, and Fears, My Father`;
 > expanding on Naka's Concept `Last Daughter of the First Dragon`.
-> Now getting an audience should be much easier...
+> Now skipping the line and getting an audience should be much easier...

 #### Compels